blockful-io/external-resolver/ensips/ccip-write/ccip-write.md

         address resolver,
         bytes[] calldata data,
         bool reverseRecord,
-        uint16 fuses
+        uint16 fuses,
+        bytes memory extraData
     )
         external
         payable;

-	  /**
-	   * @dev Struct to hold registration parameters
-	   */
-	  struct RegisterParams {
-	      uint256 price;
-	      bytes extraData;
 }

+interface OffchainRegisterParams {

     /**
      * @notice Returns the registration parameters for a given name and duration
      * @param name The DNS-encoded name to query
      * @param duration The duration in seconds for the registration
+     * @return price The price of the registration in wei per second
+     * @return commitTime the amount of time the commit should wait before being revealed
-	   * @return RegisterParams struct containing registration parameters */ function registerParams( bytes memory name, uint256 duration
+     * @return extraData any given structure in an ABI encoded format */ function registerParams( bytes memory name, uint256 duration
     )
         external
         view
-	      returns (RegisterParams memory);
+        returns (uint256 price, uint256 commitTime, bytes memory extraData);

+}

+interface OffchainMulticallable {

     /**
-     * @notice Transfers ownership of an ENS node to a new owner.
-     * @param node The ENS node to transfer.
-     * @param owner The address of the new owner.
-     */
-    function transfer(bytes32 node, address owner) external;

-    /**
      * @notice Executes multiple calls in a single transaction.
      * @param data An array of encoded function call data.
      */
-    function multicall(bytes[] calldata data) external returns (bytes[] memory);
+    function multicall(bytes[] calldata data)
+        external
+        returns (bytes[] memory);

+}

+interface OffchainCommitable {

+		/**
+		 * @notice produces the commit hash from the register calldata
+		 * @returns the hash of the commit to be used
+		 */
+    function makeCommitment(
+        string calldata name,
+        address owner,
+        uint256 duration,
+        bytes32 secret,
+        address resolver,
+        bytes[] calldata data,
+        bool reverseRecord,
+        uint16 fuses,
+        bytes memory extraData
+    ) external pure returns (bytes32);

+    /**
+     * @notice Commits the register callData to prevent frontrunning.
+     * @param commitment hash of the register callData */ function commit(bytes32 commitment) external;

 }
 ```